Examinations and assessments

 Plagiarism is cheating.
 ‘Someone else’s work’ means anything that is not your own idea.
 Even if it is presented in your own style, you must still acknowledge your sources fully and appropriately.
 Plagiarism is easy to detect and the University has systems in place to identify it.
 If you are found to have plagiarised, you may be penalised under the Statute on Student Conduct, which means you could fail your course or even be suspended.
 Plagiarism is simply not worth the risk.
 Student Learning Support Service has resources and staff to help you paraphrase correctly.

-Victoria seeks to provide a learning environment designed to help students achieve their full academic potential, and to maximise the availability of places for students who actively engage with their studies.
+Victoria University of Wellington seeks to provide a learning environment designed to help students achieve their full academic potential, and to maximise the availability of places for students who actively engage with their studies.
 Where a student fails to make satisfactory academic progress, provisions are in place to provide appropriate advice and support, and to manage the student’s enrolment.

 The Academic Progress Statute provides a framework for the University to identify students in need of support, and allows the University to restrict the number of courses in which the student may enrol and to require certain conditions to be met for continued enrolment.